 As for dial-up Internet connections, your plain old out of luck.
 The magicJack (and all other VoIP lines) requires more bandwidth than what a regular dial-up Internet connection provides.
 In layman’s terms, it cannot send the information packets fast enough to keep up with a regular conversation.
 MagicJack will not work with a dial-up Internet connection as we’ve already seen with several of my tests of magicjack in Mexico with dial-up and low bandwidth connections.

 What about multiple connections, and multiple magicJack’s?
 The answer is I don’t know.
 I haven’t personally tried multiple magicJack soliciting DSL or cable Internet connection.
 So I can’t honestly give you any type of review in this regard.
-If any of our readers have any experience in this area, please help us out by posting your comments below or better, in our reviews section.
+If any of our readers have any experience in this area, please help us out by posting your comments below or better, in our real user reviews section.
 There we have now have over 50 reviews from real customers who have visited our site and left their opinion.
 Some negatives but the positive reviews far outweigh the negative ones.

 By the way, one of my readers on another post commented that he thinks I work for Skype or one of the other VoIP companies.
 Understand, I built this blog to post honest reviews for the magicJack and other VoIP solutions.
 I am an Internet marketer and website developer.
 I do try to make money with every website I build.
 And as you can see, this website is no exception.
 It’s monetized with banner ads and Google Adsense

 But I don’t like being called a troll, because I worked so hard to make this site nonpartisan and middle-of-the-road.
 So may I say it again here just to make it clear.